thiago95macedo/weth/addons/auth_ldap/README.rst

 Adds support for authentication by LDAP server.
 ===============================================
-This module allows users to login with their LDAP username and password, and will automatically create Odoo users for them on the fly.
+This module allows users to login with their LDAP username and password, and will automatically create WETH users for them on the fly.

 **Note:** This module only work on servers that have Python's ``python-ldap`` module installed.